-Almost every time I conduct a training session focused on prospecting and outreach, at least one workshop participant will ask: what are the best practices for voicemail?
+Almost every time I conduct a training session focused on prospecting and outreach, at least one workshop participant will ask: what are the best practices for leaving sales voicemails?

-While being succinct is important, your cadence is equally vital.
+While being succinct is important, the cadence of your sales voicemails is equally vital.
 When you have a prospect who is partially distracted, pace and tone can convey more than the words you say.
 Some sellers have “overworked” scripts full of buzzwords or formal phrases that don’t sound natural or comfortable.
 Other sellers inadvertently assume a robotic monotone that comes from saying the same words over and over.
-Adopting a comfortable tone for voicemail will differentiate you from the start.
+Adopting a comfortable tone for sales voicemails will differentiate you from the start.

 According to CHI, only 3% of buyers are actively buying, meaning they are already looking for what you are selling.
 These are the only prospects who would be sufficiently motivated by a features and benefits pitch to return your call.
-You are sending the message to your prospects that “If you call me back, I am only going to talk about myself!”
-If you want to catch the attention of the majority of prospects out there, the message must focus on them, instead of you and your company.
+You are sending the message to your prospects that, “If you call me back, I am only going to talk about myself!”
+If you want to catch the attention of the majority of prospects out there, your sales voicemails must focus on them, instead of you and your company.

-In order to leave a prospect-focused message, you’ll need to understand a little about your prospect!
+In order to leave a prospect-focused sales voicemail, you’ll need to understand a little about your prospect!
 Have you ever walked through a room of people, ignoring the surrounding conversation… until you heard your name?